 Typically, visits to the doctor usually include sterile white rooms, uncomfortable office chairs and long waits, while visits to a wellness center, such as a spa or health club, are best known for feelings of relaxation, complete with soothing music and cucumber eye masks.
-Why are these places — both dedicated to addressing health and wellness needs — so drastically contrasted in our minds?
+Why are these places —dedicated to addressing health and wellness needs o drastically contrasted in our minds?

 “I went from a very high stress, high-octane daily life, which I think overtime took its toll,” Leone says, referencing his previous career before founding BIÂN.
 “The stress to a certain extent, but I think there was [also] an inherent amount of buildup that I put on my body internally and externally.”
-Leone had had enough, which is why he got together with Fisher and Boehm to focus on a project that would fuel both their bodies and their minds.
+Leone had had enough, so he got together with Fisher and Boehm to focus on a project that would fuel their bodies and minds.

 Leone’s goal is to bring together healing powers from the east and west to create a holistic and integrative approach to restoring health.
 “We started with that [concept], and from there, kept growing it to say, ‘OK, let’s bring a doctor of Chinese Medicine; a primary care physician; a doctor of chiropractic [services]; a doctor of Ayurveda; a doctor of mental health,” Leone says.
 BIÂN also provides an on-site lab with a doctor, nurse practitioner and medical assistant.

 “The power of bringing all of these healers under one roof has had a significant impact on my personal health and our members’ health,” says Leone.
 It was through his annual executive physical at BIÂN that Leone was found to have an elevated white blood cell count, which led to his diagnosis of chronic myeloid leukemia.